rishiraj88/order-manager/README.md

 - Spring RestClient (Spring Boot 3.2 offering.
 It replaces the older option Spring OpenFeign (for inter-service communication))
 - Resilient4j v2 for Fault Tolerance

-### More screeshots are waiting to be uploaded.
-By 25-May they will be in `main` branch.
+### More screeshots with Kafka messaging are waiting to be uploaded over the 07-Jul-2024 weekend.

 ## General Note
 I enjoy the following approach for inception, enhancement and fortification of projects:
 1. Start in simple, lazy and less structured approach.
-2. Modularise, distribute and containerise various components as needed.
+2. Modularise, distribute and containerise various components, guided by relative prioritization.
 3. Look out for fan-out scenarios and go for asynchronous messaging across services accordingly.
+4. Alongside work, in gradual steps, towards making the deliverables (distributables) compact in file size and deploy them in replicas (clusters).

 Suggestions and feedback comments from readers are always welcomed with love.

 ## Modules